 Under this scenario agencies could not move forward with any LWCF projects whatsoever.
 That means once-in-a-generation opportunities to secure public access and protect our National Parks and public lands from private development inside their boundaries will be lost forever.

-This perfectly illustrates why it is so important not just to permanently reauthorize LWCF, but also to dedicate its funding.
+This perfectly illustrates why it is so important to pass legislation that would permanently guarantee LWCF funding that is full and dedicated at $900M annually.
 Over the past 53 years, more than $22 BILLION intended for conservation and recreation has been taken out of the LWCF account and used for other, unknown purposes.
-This has to stop!
+This must stop!
 That money is needed to protect lands within our National Parks, to connect trails, to keep jobs in the woods by conserving working forests, to expand wildlife habitat and sportsmen access so that hunting and fishing traditions can continue, and to power America’s massive outdoor recreation economy.
 The solution is dedicated funding, and legislation to achieve this is in Congress right now.

 I strongly support the Land and Water Conservation Fund.
 I expect Congress to continue to support the continued use of our royalties from offshore energy development for CONSERVATION and RECREATION as intended by the LWCF Act for over half a century.

-I want Congress to act on a long-term solution for both reauthorization and dedicated funding of LWCF, and I oppose the gutting of this program’s funding under the President’s Budget proposal.
+I thank Congress for acting on a long-term solution for reauthorization of this critical program and look forward to further action on dedicated funding of LWCF.
+I oppose the gutting of this program’s funding under the President’s Budget proposal.

 The federal government, through LWCF, has long been a partner in creating urban parks across the country, particularly through State and Local assistance grants.
 LWCF has funded playgrounds, ball fields, and neighborhood parks providing close-to-home recreation for millions of American families.
 These local efforts are also on the chopping block.

 Bipartisan support for LWCF in Congress has been strong and consistent for over half a century.
-Majorities in the House and Senate support LWCF’s permanent reauthorization.
-Not allowing reauthorization to move forward, or accepting the Administration’s budget proposal to gut LWCF, ignores the wishes of a majority in both the House and Senate, as well as ordinary citizens across the country like me.
+Overwhelming majorities in the House and Senate just passed LWCF’s permanent reauthorization.
+What a victory!
+Now accepting the Administration’s budget proposal to gut LWCF makes no sense—it ignores the wishes of a majority in both the House and Senate, as well as ordinary citizens across the country like me.

 I hope you will stand up and defend our most important conservation and recreation program, the Land and Water Conservation Fund.
 To do otherwise will hurt both urban and rural communities in every state.